Get a custom logo like ours for less -

 The Bible has much to say about breath:

 OK, that one I threw in for fun.
 Our breath may sometimes be powerful, but not in the way God’s breath is powerful!

-In Ezekiel 37 we saw the dry bones of an old battlefield come together as skeletons, and then organs and tissues and skin, but they laid there like corpses until v.
+In Ezekiel 37 we see the dry bones of an old battlefield come together as skeletons, and then organs and tissues and skin are added, but they laid there like corpses until v.
 9:

 Then said he unto me, Prophesy unto the wind, prophesy, son of man, and say to the wind, Thus saith the Lord God; Come from the four winds, O breath, and breathe upon these slain, that they may live.
 So I prophesied as he commanded me, and the breath came into them, and they lived, and stood up upon their feet, an exceeding great army.